Crimson Tide

 Reviews for this movie are available below.

 Plot : After the Cold War, a breakaway Russian republic with nuclear warheads becomes a possible worldwide threat.
 U.S. submarine Capt.
 Frank Ramsey signs on a relatively green but highly recommended Lt.
 Cmdr.
 Ron Hunter to the USS Alabama, which may be the only ship able to stop a possible Armageddon.
-When Ramsay insists that the Alabama must act aggressively, Hunter, fearing they will start rather than stop a disaster, leads a potential mutiny to stop him.
+When Ramsey insists that the Alabama must act aggressively, Hunter, fearing they will start rather than stop a disaster, leads a potential mutiny to stop him.

 Cast Members